bredelings/BayesianEstimatorSelfing/README.md

 ### Installing additional software

-In addition to BAli-Phy, we recommend additional software.
+You should also install the following software:
-* [Tracer](http://tree.bio.ed.ac.uk/software/tracer/) help to visualize the results of MCMC runs.
+* [Tracer](http://tree.bio.ed.ac.uk/software/tracer/) helps to visualize the results of MCMC runs.

 ### Installing BES